bryanlittlefield/Local-Magento-Install/README.md

 1. Open Finder and hit " Command + Shift + G"
 2. Enter "/Applications/MAMP/conf/apache"
 3. Open up the "httpd.conf" file in your favorite text editor
-4. Navigate to the very bottom and add the following:
+4. Navigate to the very bottom and add the following and change "your-folder" and "yourdomain.dev" to match your setup

 ```bash
 NameVirtualHost *